Vesak falls on May 16th this year. What makes this day special?

 In previous years, former U.S. President Barack Obama, Canadian Prime Minister Justin Trudeau, and the United Nations, who formally decided to observe the day at its offices in 1999, have all offered words of recognition to the larger Buddhist community in honor of Vesak.

-See more photos of Vesak celebrations from around the world below:
+See more photos of past Vesak celebrations from around the world below: